Have you ever come across an odd Japanese phrase that just makes no sense whatsoever?

 English translation: Not seeing is a flower

-This another gorgeous one, meaning that reality can’t compete with imagination.
+This another gorgeous Japanese idiom, meaning that reality can’t compete with imagination.

 16. 天下り (あまくだり)